-Aids and additives as well as filtering material, enzymes and processing methods are regulated in the general part of this standard (please see 4.2 and 4.3).
+Aids and additives as well as filtering material, enzymes and processing methods are regulated in the general part of this standard (please see 3.2 and 3.3).
 Special requirements for bread, cakes and pastries are listed in the following section of the standard.

 7.4.3.
-General principles - grain, soy products, cereal products and pasta
+General principles - grain, cereal products and pasta

-Tofu is processed from soya beans that originate solely from certified biodynamic enterprises, without exception.
-Only hardwoods (as wood, shavings or sawdust) may be used for smoking soya products.
-Tropical hardwoods are excluded.
 For filled products like filled pasta the filling has to meet the respective standard e.g. for fruits and vegetables or meat and meat products.

 7.4.4.
-Ingredients, aids and additives - grain, soy products, cereal products and pasta
+Ingredients, aids and additives - grain, cereal products and pasta

-- For ready to use baking mixtures, the following micro-organism cultures (not genetically modified), if available grown on certified organic substrates are allowed: sour dough, dried sour dough granules, yeast, yeast products - Permitted chemical raising agents for ready to use mixes are Sodium or Potassium bicarbonate, with Tartaric acid, sodium or potassium tartrate (E 334/335/336 and E 500/501) in any combination.
-Grain starch is the only permitted carrier. - Flavours are to be extracts from at least certified organic production e.g. etheric oils. - Permitted processing aids are Nitrogen (N2), Carbon dioxide (CO2) and all other aids without special restriction to product groups according to table 4.3 under Fundamental requirements. - Sodium hydroxide (NaOH) is permitted to adjust the pH-value in the production of starch. - Nigari (Magnesium chloride) and Calcium sulphate are permitted coagulants (for setting the curd) for tofu and tofu products.
-Sodium bicarbonate is permitted as an aid/additive.
+■ For ready to use baking mixtures, the following micro-organism cultures (not genetically modified), if available grown on certified organic substrates are allowed: sour dough, dried sour dough granules, yeast, yeast products.

+- Permitted chemical raising agents for ready to use mixes are Sodium or Potassium bicarbonate, with Tartaric acid, sodium or potassium tartrate (E 334/335/336 and E 500/501) in any combination.
+Grain starch is the only permitted carrier. - Flavours are to be extracts from at least certified organic production e.g. essential oils. - Lecithin of organic quality is permitted for the production of cereal flakes (mixture of cereals, sugar and salt; not rolled grains). - Permitted processing aids are Nitrogen $(N_2)$ , Carbon dioxide $(CO_2)$ and all other aids without special restriction to product groups according to table 3.3 under Fundamental requirements. - Sodium hydroxide (NaOH) is permitted to adjust the pH-value in the production of starch.

-7.4.5.
-Product specific processing methods - grain, soy products, cereal products and pasta
+7.4.5.Product specific processing methods - grain, cereal products and pasta

-- The processing of parboiled rice from Demeter rice is permitted. - The production of modified starch using chemicals or enzymes is not permitted. - Extrusion techniques are defined as "shaping extrusion" any kind of gentle, cold pressing of substances through a die to shape the substance and "modifying extrusion" by means of high pressure and or high temperature, whereby not only the physical shape of the product is influenced, but also the specifications and qualities of the original material.
+- The processing of parboiled rice from Demeter rice is permitted, but the processing method has to be declared on the front label. - The production of modified starch using chemicals or enzymes is not permitted. - Extrusion techniques are defined as "shaping extrusion" any kind of gentle, cold pressing of substances through a die to shape the substance and "modifying extrusion" by means of high pressure and or high temperature, whereby not only the physical shape of the product is influenced, but also the specifications and qualities of the original material.
 Shaping extrusion is permitted, modifying extrusion is not permitted.
 As these technologies can often not be clearly separated in accordance to the processed material, an upper limit of 75 °C and 90 bar for shaping extrusion is defined.